erikdubois/arcolinux-nemesis/README.md

 select the correct number and install it

-You can get the keys and mirrors in via the ATT
+You can get the keys and mirrors in via the ATT in the tab pacman

 You can find all information about the ATT here